The Warehouse Dock Ramp Buying Guide

 How can you tell which of these four types of dock ramps is best for your situation?
 Start your research by answering the following five questions.

-Choosing a Loading Dock Ramp: 5 Questions to Help You Decide
+Choosing a Warehouse Dock Ramp: 5 Questions to Help You Decide

-1. What challenge is the loading dock ramp designed to solve?
+1. What challenge is the dock ramp designed to solve?

 Loading dock ramps are tools.
 As in any other task, you’ll get the best results when you choose the right tool for the job.
 The first question to answer, then, is simple: What do you need your loading dock ramp to do?

-- If you need to create a permanent traffic lane — for forklifts or pedestrians — choose a stationary Dock Ramp.
+• If you need to improve permanent loading and unloading operations — using forklifts, pallet jacks, or pedestrians — choose a stationary ground ramp or Dock Ramp.

-- To unload trucks away from the traditional dock, purchase a mobile Yard Ramp.
+• To unload trucks away from the traditional dock, a mobile Yard Ramp, truck dock ramp, or portable loading ramp can contribute to a safe operation.

-- For temporary loading/unloading facilities, or to expand capacity in your yard, Modular Loading Dock Platforms might be your best bet.
+• For temporary loading/unloading facilities, or to expand capacity in your yard, Modular Loading Dock Platforms might be the best bet for more efficient operations.
+Because they're custom solutions, these units are also suited for a wide variety of applications, including smooth loading and unloading processes.

-- To load last-mile delivery vehicles at your existing dock, install an elevating Loading Dock Ramp.
+• To load last-mile delivery vehicles at your existing dock, while avoiding hazards at the edge of dock levelers, install an elevating Loading Dock Ramp.

 2. What kind of traffic will the ramp support?

-Most loading dock ramps are designed for forklifts — but, as we’ve mentioned, some carry delivery vehicles or pedestrians instead.
+Most loading dock ramps are designed for forklifts and hand trucks — but, as we’ve mentioned, some carry delivery vehicles or pedestrians instead.
+Different types of traffic require different safety standards and design features.

-For vehicle traffic, look for loading dock ramps that include high steel curbs on either side.
+For vehicle traffic, look for truck, dock, and ground ramps that include high steel curbs on either side.
 This safety feature helps to reduce the risk of roll-off.
 If pedestrians will use your dock ramp, choose a model with OSHA-compliant handrails.
 For combined use, choose a model with both curbs and handrails.

 Read more: OSHA Guidelines for Forklift Traffic on Dock Ramps and Yard Ramps